Student Financial Services

 Payment Due Dates

 Payment of tuition and all fees is due by 4pm (PST) the first Monday of each quarter, except DMin students who should pay by the starting date of their course.
 Charges placed on your student account after the first Monday of the quarter are due immediately.
-If you have a third-party making payments on your behalf, be sure they are aware of the payment deadlines to avoid being charged the Late Payment Fee and interest charges.
+If you have a third-party making payments on your behalf, be sure they are aware of the payment deadlines to avoid being charged interest charges.